 Security Camera Systems for a Daycare

 Technology continues to improve the quality of video available for your daycare security cameras.
 Easy to install wireless camera systems with long record volumes are now available at competitive prices.
-We research not only the best options available in 2019 but also some best uses.
+We researched not only the best options available but also some best uses.
 Should you stream the video for parents?
 Who has access to the recordings?
 What are the laws associated with recording children in a daycare setting?

 Types of Security Cameras

 Long gone are the grainy black and white security cameras.
 Thanks to advancements in camera sensor technology and high-speed wireless networks a relatively low-cost video recording system is available for your daycare.
 Each option has its pros and cons.
 Many systems let you start small and add additional features and equipment.